KacperZurawik/LibraryConsoleApp/README.md

 #   Library Management Application 📚
 > C# console application
-> This project was started in – December 2024.

 Purpose of the application is to help and maintain library.
 The application includes features like (at this moment):